Nkwor-Jane/Nkwor-Jane/README.md

-- 👋 Hi, I am a Software Engineer(Frontend).
+- 👋 Hi, I am Nkwor Jane, a Software Engineer(Frontend).
 My primary objective is to build tools, features and applications people would enjoy using while maintaining and improving user experience.
 - 💞️ I’m looking to collaborate on open source projects
 -  :mailbox_with_mail: You can ask me questions about software engineering and technical writing.
 I also write articles on ![Hashnode](https://justjane.hashnode.dev/)
 -  :books: Tech Stack - JavaScript, Python, React